 I should explain what Yagher and screenwriter Peter Atkins had initially intended: three tales mapping out the past, present, and future of the Hellraiser universe as experienced by Philippe LeMarchand’s bloodline.
 Specifically, the stories would have covered his creation of the Lament puzzle box during French Enlightenment, the Cenobites’ conflict with hell’s old guard in the modern day, and their final ordeal in 2127.
 In essence, the filmmakers thought they could bring the franchise back on track, all the while expanding its mythology.

 Instead, we get some nonsense about a scientist named Paul Merchant (Bruce Ramsay) hijacking a space station to avenge his ancestors.
-Narrating two extended flashbacks, he tells of a four-hundred-year-old grudge with a demoness called Angelique (Valentina Vargas) and then switches archenemy halfway through because, you know, Pinhead’s the bloke on the posters.
+Narrating two extended flashbacks, he tells of a 400-year-old grudge with a demoness called Angelique (Valentina Vargas) and then switches archenemy halfway through because, you know, Pinhead’s the bloke on the posters.
 The basic premise of each chapter remains more or less the same, but the through line has been retooled to make the Cenobites more prominent, whether or not their presence serves the story.

 It’s too bad because Angelique might have made an interesting new antagonist if the producers hadn’t been so eager to show us that guy we’ve seen in three other movies.
 I like the way she schemes around her earthbound restrictions, telling her masters, “A summoned demon is yours to command unless you stand in hell’s way,” all the while hiding hell’s agenda.
 Unfortunately, her origin story in eighteenth century France feels somewhat rushed, not just in terms of pacing but in execution as well: the sets feel drab and constrictive, making it hard to decipher what’s going on, and, let’s face it, Valentina Vargas is no Clare Higgins.